waysnotes/android-algorithm/README.md

 # android-algorithm
-The based algorithms show with Android
+Some common algorithm show with Android